Skip to main content

 Which Board Governs Massage Therapy in Virginia?

-Here’s a detail that surprises many prospective students: massage therapy in Virginia is regulated by the Virginia Board of Nursing, not a stand-alone massage board.
+Here’s a detail that surprises many prospective students: massage therapy (NO FINANCIAL AID FOR THIS PROGRAM) in Virginia is regulated by the Virginia Board of Nursing, not a stand-alone massage board.
 This is uncommon compared to other states and reflects how Virginia classifies massage therapy as a healthcare-adjacent profession.
 It’s worth understanding because it signals how seriously Virginia takes consumer protection and professional standards in this field.

 You can review current requirements directly at dhp.virginia.gov.